decentralized-identity/didwebvh-server-py/README.md

 - A controller requests an identifier from the server.
 - The server returns a configuration if the requested identifier is available.
-- The controller generates an update key and signs a did document for the requested identifier.
+- The controller generates a first log entry matching the server policies.
-- The controller request an registration signature from a witness known to the server.
-- The controller sends the did document along with the proof set back to the server.
-- The controller generates the preliminary DID log entry, transforms and signs it.
-- The controller sends the initial log entry to the server.
+- The controller sends the initial log entry to the server, along with the did witness file if required

 ### Registering a new DID
 ```mermaid